apache/doris-website/docs/data-operate/transaction.md

 +------+---------+-------+
 3 rows in set (0.02 sec)

-# dt1 和 dt2 中已提交的数据被写入到 dt3 中
+# the data of dt1 and dt2 is written to dt3
 mysql> SELECT * FROM dt3;
 +------+-----------+-------+
 | id   | name      | score |